 The Mountain Hardwear Scrambler 35 is advertised as a durable pack, but after hiking in canyon country, we found the material lacking compared to other heavier backpack fabrics.
 While the material is stiff and hard to pull apart, it doesn't resist small punctures or abrasion as well as other packs in this review.
 We often find that stiffer fabrics such as those on the Scrambler are less puncture-resistant than more flexible fabrics because they can't distribute sharp impacts across much surface area.

 After just one hike through a slot canyon in the Escalante region of Utah, we punctured 6 holes in the body of the pack, just from rubbing against sandstone walls.
 We have taken similar-sized packs with more commonly used nylon pack cloth down canyons with maybe some abrasion to show for it, but never this level of damage.
-Compared to the much thicker and heavier coated nylon of the Ortlieb Atrack 25, the light fabric of the Scrambler just doesn't hold up to wear as effectively.
+Compared to thick, coated nylon, the light fabric of the Scrambler just doesn't hold up to wear very effectively.

 While the pack fabric is water-resistant, it is not seam-sealed, and will let in water as a result.
 During our standard rain testing, barely any water made it through the top of the bag, but the bottom of the bag got soaked on the inside as water seeped through the seam between the body fabric and the thicker fabric on the bottom of the pack.

-If you're looking for unbeatable waterproofing, check out the Ortlieb Atrack 25, our Top Pick for wet environments.
-However, the face fabric on the Scrambler sheds water nicely, and doesn't soak up much water at all, so it would perform well with an internal liner to keep your gear dry.
+This pack is by no means waterproof, but the face fabric on the Scrambler sheds water nicely, and doesn't soak up much water at all, so it would perform well in wet environments with an internal liner to keep your gear dry.

 Value